by Dan Hiestand

 The man never smoked, but in Jace’s mind he always seemed to rasp.

 Every half-blind second stretched on forever as Jace awaited an ambush that never came.
-As the world swam into focus, he found himself imagining that any moment, Isabelle would saunter from the treeline, leading his horse.
+As the world swam into focus, he found himself imagining that at any moment, Isabelle would saunter from the treeline, leading his horse.

 Somebody got you this time, I see.

 Jace forced himself to his feet and began the clumsy climb up the hill, using roots and rocks as footholds and braces.
 Stones and clods of dirt fell under his boots, ricocheting loudly behind him.
 As he reached the summit, he looked away for a blink before gazing through the thinning trees.